IsraelGosu/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfile has the command to list a directory contents in a long format 4-listmorefiles has a command to display current directory contents and hidden files starting with .
 5-listfilesdigitonly has a command that display contents in long format, user and group IDs numerically and hidden files with .
+6-firstdirectory has a command to create my first directory in tmp directory